 Now that you have assembled and hung all of your harness sticks, you can hook them up to the spring lever chain.
 Near the outside end of each spring lever is a chain.
-Please note the chain length varies as you move further back, so the chains for harness #1 are about 6 1/4"; number 40's are 7 1/2".
 Take the end link of your last spring lever on the left side and hook it to the left screweye on the underside of the last harness stick.
 Repeat for the right side.
-Now hook up all of the harnesses in the same fashion.
+Now hook up all of the harnesses in the same fashion (see Figure #14 for clarification).